SourMesen/Mesen/Docs/content/apireference/Drawing.md

 text- *String* The text to display textColor - *Integer* Color to use for the text
 backgroundColor - *Integer* Color to use for the text's background color
 duration - *Integer* Number of frames to display (Default: 1 frame)
+delay - *Integer* Number of frames to wait before drawing the text (Default: 0 frames)

 **Return value**
 *None*